 Once tied, attach the bow to a wreath or tree with florist wire threaded through the back of the knot.
 Then, wrap the wire around the object to which you are securing the bow.

 You can also use this method to craft up cute DIY hair accessories.
 Instead of wire, use another velvet ribbon to tie the bow to a headband .
 And voila—you just made your very own velvet hair bow.
 But don't let the hair bow tutorial stop there.
 Add the velvet creation to a hair clip or barrette too!

 While a Christmas present with a traditional bow still looks elegant, you can kick it up a notch with a tufted rosette bow.
 To tie one of these, all you will need is a pair of scissors, tape, a thin ribbon and a wired ribbon, which will hold its shape better than a regular ribbon.

-Once the middle is tied, fan out the bow by separating the loops one by one, pulling gently from the center and twisting toward yourself.
-Once the bow resembles a rosette, secure the rosette bow to the crisscrossed ribbon on the gift using the ribbon tails in the center of the rosette.
+- Fan out the bow by separating the loops one by one, pulling gently from the center and twisting toward yourself until it resembles a rosette.

 Then, tie a traditional bow by forming two loops, crisscrossing them and pulling through.
 Secure it in place and adjust the loops so they are full and even.
 Once you are happy with the look, cut the ribbon tails at an angle.

 Cut the ribbon carefully.
 Consider the scale of the entire bow.
 Super-short ends or long lengths may look off or upstage the rest of the gift wrap.